Zookal/magento-mock/README.md

 - Mage_Wishlist
 - Mage_Review
 - Mage_Rating
+- Mage_Tag
-- Mage_Tag?
+- Mage_Tax
 - Mage_Log
 - Mage_Backup
+- Mage_Customer
+- Mage_Catalog

-Only if you would like to disable one of the six modules above then use this mock module.
+Only if you would like to disable one of the modules above then use this mock module.

+Also we can't delete the database tables from some disabled modules as e.g. CatalogIndex relies von customer_group tables or Customer relies on some tax tables when tax is disabled.

 At Zookal we have the following modules disabled: